<%@LANGUAGE="VBSCRIPT" CODEPAGE="1252"%> McDermott's Handy: You Gotta Have Harp Productions

 Although he can play practically any instrument and any music style (and actually has worked and recorded in bands from bluegrass and country to jazz), Dennis is simply one of the most artful guitar players around.
 Whether it’s flatpicking a dance tune, finger-picking his way behind a song they’re singing or providing rhythm accompaniment to Kathy’s fiddle or harp playing, Dennis is a tremendously skillful and tasteful player.
 He is also the consummate flute and tinwhistle player as well with an incredibly large repertoire of dance tunes.

 Dennis is active in the Irish music community in the Philadelphia area and has been playing on the folk scene since the early ‘70s.
 In addition to anchoring a local weekly seisiun, he’s a sought-after accompanist for ceilis.
 He teaches Irish music on guitar, tinwhistle and flute both privately and in classes for Comhaltas Ceoltoiri Eireann.
-Dennis has recorded with many other artists in addition to McDermott’s Handy’s CD, Come Take the Byroads.
+Dennis has recorded with many other artists in addition to McDermott’s Handy’s CDs, Come Take the Byroads and Bound for Amerikay.

 All rights reserved.
 All logos, trade names and trademarks are the property of their respective owners.